Kelsi Dahlia

-Kelsi Worrell Dahlia (née Worrell; born July 15, 1994) is a former American competitive swimmer specializing in butterfly and freestyle events.
-At the 2018 World Championships, Dahlia won nine total medals of which seven were gold medals.
-She qualified for the 2016 Rio Olympics in the 100-meter butterfly and won a gold medal in the 4 x 100-meter medley relay for swimming in the heats.
+Kelsi Worrell Dahlia (née Worrell; born July 15, 1994) is a former American competitive swimmer and 2016 Olympic champion in the 4x100 medley relay who swam for the University of Louisville and specialized in butterfly and freestyle events.
+At the 2018 World Championships, Dahlia won nine medals which included seven gold.

 As part of the International Swimming League she competes for the Cali Condors.

 Early life and education

-Born in Voorhees Township, New Jersey, Worrell grew up in Westampton Township, New Jersey where she swam for Jersey Storm Swimming and Tarnsfield Swim Club her whole childhood.
-She attended Rancocas Valley Regional High School in Mount Holly, where she graduated as part of the class of 2012.
+Born on July 15, 1994, to Bob and Erica Worrell in Voorhees Township, New Jersey, Worrell grew up in Westampton Township, New Jersey where she swam for Tarnsfield Swim Club and Jersey Storm Swimming.
+At the Jersey Storm club, a highly competitive program, she was coached by Garrett Clark.
+She attended Rancocas Valley High School in Mount Holly, where she graduated as part of the class of 2012.